Dimensionality of the superconductivity in the transition metal pnictide WP: Theoretical and experimental results

-In these formulas $E_F$ is the Fermi energy, $E_c$ is the condensation energy within a coherence volume given by $E_c=(B^2_c(0)/2\mu_0)(\xi^3_\para(0)/\Gamma(0))$, $B_c(0)$ is the zero temperature thermodynamic critical field, $\xi_\para(0)$ is the zero temperature in-plane coherence length, and $\mu_0$ is the vacuum magnetic permeability\cite{Blatter94,Larkin05,Ikeda89,*Ikeda90,Eley17}.
+In these formulas, $E_F$ is the Fermi energy, $E_c$ is the condensation energy within a coherence volume given by $E_c=(B^2_c(0)/2\mu_0)(\xi^3_\para(0)/\Gamma(0))$, $B_c(0)$ is the zero temperature thermodynamic critical field, $\xi_\para(0)$ is the zero temperature in-plane coherence length, and $\mu_0$ is the vacuum magnetic permeability~\cite{Blatter94,Larkin05,Ikeda89,Ikeda90,Eley17,Lee17,Tesanovic94}.

-Ullah and Dorsey calculated the fluctuation conductivity using the LLL approximation and the self-consistent Hartree approximation, including contributions up to the quartic term in the free energy\cite{Ullah90}.
-The resulting scaling law for the conductivity in the magnetic field, in terms of unspecified scaling functions $f_\mathrm{3D}$ and $f_\mathrm{2D}$, valid for 3D and 2D superconductors, respectively.
-The expression for the fluctuations of the conductance $\sigma$ are
+Ullah and Dorsey calculated the fluctuation conductivity using the LLL approximation and the self-consistent Hartree approximation, including contributions up to the quartic term in the free energy~\cite{Ullah90}.
+The resulting scaling law for the conductivity in the magnetic field, in terms of unspecified scaling functions $f_\mathrm{3D}$ and $f_\mathrm{2D}$ is valid for the 3D and 2D cases, respectively.
+The expression for the fluctuations of the conductivity $\sigma$ are

-for 3D and 2D systems, respectively.
-In these expressions, known as the Ullah-Dorsey scaling law equations, $A$ and $B$ are appropriate constants characterizing the material under investigation.
+for the 3D and 2D cases, respectively.
+In these expressions, known as the Ullah-Dorsey scaling law equations, $A$ and $B$ are appropriate constants characterizing the material.

-We would like to stress that these scaling laws have been found in high-temperature superconductors above a characteristic field $\mu_0H_{LLL}$ of the order of few teslas\cite{Welp91,Costa97,*Costa01}, and in iron-based superconductors, with a measured field $\mu_0H_{LLL}=\SIrange{6}{8}{T}$\cite{Pallecchi09,Pandya10,*Pandya11}.
-Moreover, it has recently shown that paraconductivity of K-doped SrFe$_2$As$_2$, in the presence of the magnetic field, obeys the 3D Ullah-Dorsey scaling law, in a suitable range of applied magnetic field\cite{Marra12}.
+These scaling laws describe the behavior of a large class of materials, including amorphous low-$T_c$ superconductors~\cite{Theunissen97,Urbach94,Nikulov95}, high-$T_c$ cuprate superconductors, where these effects are much larger above a characteristic field $\mu_0H_{LLL}$ of the order of few teslas~\cite{Welp91,Costa97,Costa01}, and iron-based superconductors, with a measured field $\mu_0H_{LLL}=\SIrange{6}{8}{T}$~\cite{Pallecchi09,Pandya10,Pandya11,Marra12}.